 8.8.5.2 Inspection

 The degree of inspection required should be specified by the designers to be consistent with service requirements and material selection.
-As a minimum, inspection requirements of welded joints should conform to the appropriate requirements of Section 14, API 2A-WSD, and AWS D1.1.
+As a minimum, inspection requirements of welded joints should conform to the appropriate requirements of Section 15, API RP 2A-WSD, and AWS D1.1.
 Supplementary requirements for inspection, as outlined in these codes and otherwise, shall be specified for the effects of dynamic loading on the structural requirements.
 Every effort during design should be made to ensure that all welds are easily inspectable.
 Welds that are difficult to inspect may have been as difficult to weld properly.
 The use of 3D modeling in the design phase is recommended for this review.

 8.8.6 Elastomeric Materials